A Geometric Approach to $k$-means: Structure of Local Solutions

-\paragraph{\Ofm association} A fitted center with a \ofm association is approximately in the center of multiple balls, thus the mean in-cluster $\ell_2$ distance to that fitted center is lowered bounded by the minimum separation of the balls.
+\paragraph{Properties of \ofm association} A fitted center with a \ofm association is approximately at the average center of multiple balls, thus the mean in-cluster $\ell_2$ distance to this fitted center is lower bounded by the minimum separation of the balls.
 On the other hand, for a fitted center with a \mfo association, the associated fitted cluster is contained in a ball, thus the mean in-cluster $\ell_2$ distance to that fitted center is upper bounded by the radius of the ball.
-When the balls are well-separated from each other, we infer that the mean in-cluster $\ell_2$ distance is higher for the fitted cluster with \ofm association.
+When the balls are well-separated from each other, we infer that a fitted cluster with \ofm association has higher mean in-cluster $\ell_2$ distance.

-\paragraph{\Mfo association} Since the fitted center with a \mfo association is contained in a ball, the pairwise distance between two such fitted centers, that are associated with the same ball, is lower bounded by the radius of the ball.
-On the other hand, the distance between that fitted center and any other fitted center, that is not associated with the ball, is lower bounded by the separation of the balls.
-We thus infer that the fitted centers with the same association to a ball has smaller pairwise distance.
+\paragraph{Properties of \mfo association} Since a fitted center with a \mfo association is contained in a ball, the pairwise distance between two such fitted centers that are associated with the same ball, is lower bounded by the radius of the ball.
+On the other hand, the distance between these fitted centers and any other fitted center not associated with the same ball, is lower bounded by the separation of the balls.
+We infer that the fitted centers associated to the same ball is characterized by a small pairwise distance.